savelievamareena/calculator/README.md

 # Project Documentation

-This is the main documentation file for the project, detailing the setup, build instructions, and folder structure.
+This is the main documentation file for the project, explaining the setup, build instructions, and folder structure.

 ## Task